-As the data stream is formed and sent word by word over the SpaceFibre link, it is copied into the frame retry buffer.
+As the data stream is formed and sent word by word over the SpaceFibre link, it is copied into the frame retry buffers.

 On receipt of a data or broadcast frame or FCT over the SpaceFibre link the retry layer checks that it is in the correct sequence and does not contain errors and then passes it up to the framing layer.
-Each correctly received frame/FCT is acknowledged (ACK) so that the space that it is occupying in the frame retry buffer can be released to make room for other frames waiting to be sent.
-Each frame that is not correctly received results in a negative acknowledgement (NACK) being sent.
+Each correctly received frame/FCT is acknowledged (ACK) so that the space that it is occupying in the frame retry buffers can be released to make room for other frames waiting to be sent.

+When an error is detected a negative acknowledgement (NACK) is sent and current and subsequent received frames/FCTs are discarded until the other end starts a retry process.
 The NACK contains the frame sequence number of the last correctly received frame/FCT.
-This results in the erroneous frame/FCT and all subsequent ones being resent.
-If a frame/FCT is lost completely, when the next correctly received frame or FCT is received, a NACK is sent resulting in that frame/FCT and all subsequent ones being retrieved from the frame retry buffer and resent.
-Each frame that is not correctly received is discarded.
+The erroneous frame/FCT and all subsequent data will be resent together with any new data.
+The most significant bit of the frame sequence flips every retry process.
+Hence, the receiver can distinguish between frames/FCTs sent after the retry process and the ones sent before the NACK was received at the other end.

-If the SpaceFibre link is re-initialised, the current contents (i.e. not yet ACKed frames/FCTs) of the frame retry buffer are retransmitted.
+If the SpaceFibre link is re-initialised, the current contents (i.e. not yet ACKed frames/FCTs) of the frame retry buffers are retransmitted.
+However, broadcast frames and FCTs received after the retry operation can be sent before virtual channel data is retransmitted, as they have higher precedence.